Understand Your Point-of-Service Plan’s Trade-Off

 Save money with a limited network, but you’ll need a referral.

 Written by: Andrew Hall.

 Point-of-Service (POS) benefits depend on whether the policyholder uses in-networkIn-network refers to the doctors, hospitals and other providers that are inside of your provider network.
-This is the group of providers that has agreed with your health insurance company to treat its customers. or out-of-networkOut-of-network refers to doctors, hospitals and other providers that do not have an agreement to treat your health insurance company's clients.
+A provider network is a group of providers that have agreed with your health insurance company to treat its customers. or out-of-networkOut-of-network refers to doctors, hospitals and other providers that do not have an agreement to treat your health insurance company's clients.
 Visiting an out-of-network provider typically means more out-of-pocket costs and less coverage. health care providers.

 POS plans only represent a small share of the health insurance market.

-POS plans usually deliver lower costs, but they come with a limited provider networkA provider network is a group of doctors, hospitals and other specialists that have an agreement with an insurance company to treat its clients.
+POS plans usually deliver lower costs, but they come with a limited provider networkA provider network is a group of doctors, hospitals and other specialists who agree with an insurance company to treat its clients.
 It's usually less expensive for you to see a doctor within your provider network..

 A POS plan is different because it provides services that are like both an HMO and PPO.
 A POS plan is similar to an HMO because you must have an in-network primary care doctor, and they must refer you to any specialty care.
 The same POS plan is similar to a PPO because you can be covered for services outside your network.

 Here’s a comparison of the trade-off between POS v.
 HMO v.
 PPO:

 Must select a primary care provider for specialty referrals

 - HMOs and POS plans require you to have an in-network primary care provider (PCP).
 To receive specialty care, the PCP must refer you to a specialist.